 Data

 Data from the Japan Gerontological Evaluation Study (JAGES) was used in this study.15 JAGES is an on-going nationwide cohort study for functionally independent older adults in Japan aged 65 years or over.
 For this analysis, data from the 2010 survey as the baseline and two subsequent follow-up surveys (2013 and 2016) were used.
-A total of 52 053 functionally independent individuals were identified at the baseline survey.
-Out of them 24 872 individuals had responded to all three waves of JAGES (i.e., 2010, 2013, and 2016).
-During the 6 years of follow-up 4611 had died, 8099 became ineligible as they became functionally dependent, and 14 471 were lost to follow-up due to other reasons.
-The flow of study participants within three waves is shown in Figure 1.
-A comparison of baseline characteristics by participants follow-up status (i.e., died/ became ineligible/ lost to follow-up/ or remained) is reported in Supplementary Table S1.
+A total of 52,053 functionally independent individuals participated in the baseline survey, and 24,872 individuals responded to all three waves (i.e., 2010, 2013, and 2016).
+During the 6 years of follow-up 4,611 died, 8,099 became ineligible as they became functionally dependent, and 14,471 were lost to follow-up due to other reasons (study flow chart in Figure 1).
+A comparison of baseline characteristics by participants' follow-up status (i.e., died/ became ineligible/ lost to follow-up/ or remained) is reported in Supplementary Table S1.

 Outcome variable

 Social participation in 2016 was the outcome in this study.
-JAGES recorded the frequency of social participation (“nearly every day,” “twice or thrice a week,” “once a week,” “once or twice a month,” “a few times/year,” “never”) for various social activities.
+JAGES recorded the frequency of social participation (“nearly every day”, “twice or thrice a week”, “once a week”, “once or twice a month”, “a few times/year”, “never”) for various social activities.
 We assessed the frequency of participation in any of the following activities: hobby groups, sports clubs, senior citizens’ clubs, residence groups, or volunteer groups.
 Participation in any of the aforementioned activities once a month or more frequently (vs. less frequently or never) was defined as indicative of social participation (1 = participation, 0 = non-participation).16

 Exposure